Frechmatz/cl-connect4/UpcomingReadme.md

 # Connect4
 #### A Common Lisp implementation of the Connect Four game.
-Play against the computer via the console client or your Web-Browser.
+Play against the computer via the Console-Client or your Web-Browser.

-### Installation
+## Installation

-Clone the project and add the following systems to your asdf-system-lookup path:
+Clone the project and add the following systems to your asdf-system path:

 ```bash
 connect4